Wooden Kitchen Gadgets: Durable & Eco-Friendly Tools

 Wood has earned its place beside stainless steel and silicone for good reasons.
 It’s gentle on cookware, quiet to use, comfortable to grip, and—with the right species and finish—tough enough for daily cooking.
 It won’t scratch nonstick or enamel, it keeps its cool in hot pans, and it brings a warm, natural look to your space.
 With simple care, wooden tools can last for years and even look better as they age.

-And the trade-offs
+And the Trade-Offs

 Wood basics: species, grain, and finish